microsoftgraph/microsoft-graph-docs-contrib/concepts/metered-api-list.md

 # Metered Microsoft 365 APIs and services

-This article provides a list of metered Microsoft 365 APIs and services in Microsoft Graph.
+This article provides a list of metered APIs and services in Microsoft Graph.
 To call these APIs and services, you must associate an active Azure subscription with the calling application.
-For details, see [Overview of metered Microsoft 365 APIs in Microsoft Graph](metered-api-overview.md).
+For details, see [Overview of metered APIs and services in Microsoft Graph](metered-api-overview.md).

-Some metered Microsoft 365 APIs and services are protected and require additional validation beyond permissions and admin consent.
+Some metered APIs and services in Microsoft Graph are protected and require additional validation beyond permissions and admin consent.
 Before you can use these protected APIs, you must submit a request.

-The following table lists the metered Microsoft 365 APIs.
+The following table lists the metered APIs and services in Microsoft Graph.

 | API | Billing and license information | Protected API form |
 |:--------------------------|:--------------------------|:----------------------------------------|